- Duke University School of Law, J.D., 1995

-Ms. Lietzan taught food and drug law at Georgetown University Law Center in 2010.
+Ms. Lietzan taught food and drug law at Georgetown University Law Center in 2010 and will be teaching it again at George Mason University School of Law in the spring of 2014.
 She has conducted numerous training programs (through FDLI) in drug law at FDA, for instance on post-approval regulation of biologics and intellectual property issues associated with FDA regulation.
 She has served as an expert witness in two cases, one involving Hatch-Waxman issues and one involving a wide range of FDA regulatory and state pharmacy and medical practice law issues.
 She has testified before a state agency on First Amendment issues, and she has given nearly 60 additional speeches on a wide variety of topics at professional conferences, workshops, and conventions.
 Topics include preemption of product liability cases involving FDA-approved products; law and policy relating to clinical trial data disclosure; commercial speech principles as applied in the biopharmaceutical space; expanded access and compassionate use regulations and policy considerations; and prescription drug diversion and abuse.

 Ms. Lietzan is an elected member of the American Law Institute.
 She is also past chair of the Biotechnology Committee of the American Bar Association (Science & Technology Section).